jupyterlab/extension-examples/basics/hello-world/README.md

 ```

 Our extension doesn't do much so far, it just writes something to the browser
 console.
 So let's check if it worked.
-In firefox you can open the console
+In most webbrowsers you can open the console
 pressing the `f12` key.
 You should see something like:

 ```